 For the first time in Scotland, mixed sex couples will have the opportunity to enter civil partnerships.
-Civil partnerships are currently only available to same sex couples in Scotland, however, with the enactment of The Civil Partnership (Scotland) Act 2020, the first mixed sex civil partnerships can take place as soon as the 30th June 2021.
-The new Act received Royal Assent on 28 July 2020 and has been applauded as enshrining the principles of equality and freedom of choice for all couples in Scots law, giving mixed sex couples the option to choose between civil partnership and marriage.
+The Civil Partnership Act 2004, which came into force in December 2005, allowed same sex couples to enjoy similar rights and responsibilities to those of a mixed sex married couple.
+Until now, civil partnerships have only been available to same sex couples.
+However, with the enactment of The Civil Partnership (Scotland) Act 2020, from today (1 June 2021) it will be possible for mixed sex couples to submit a notice of intention to enter into a civil partnership.
+The new Act has been applauded as enshrining the principles of equality and freedom of choice for all couples in Scots law, giving mixed sex couples the option to choose between civil partnership and marriage

 Why has the Law changed?

 In 2018 English couple, Rebecca Steinfeld and Charles Keidan won a landmark legal battle for the right to form a civil partnership as a mixed sex couple.
 The UK Supreme Court ruled that the legal position barring mixed sex couples from entering a civil partnership was discriminatory and breached their right to a family and private life.
 The introduction of The Civil Partnership (Scotland) Act 2020 has come as a direct result of the ruling by the Supreme Court in 2018, and will align Scots law with the European Convention on Human Rights.
 In England and Wales, civil partnerships for mixed sex couples have been legal since 31 December 2019.

 Traditional weddings aren't for everyone.